EnzoMoser/BRIQS-Framework/README.md

+# Briqs

+To use, one must provide...
+- The "+merit/" folder from "../declan_MERIT"
+- The "+brigid/" folder from BRIGID.zip
+... in the main directory.

+One could also provide...
+- The "data/" folder from BRIGID.zip
+... in the "dataset" folder in the main directory

 # Breast Radar-based Image Quality Analysis (BRIQS) Framework
 BRIQS provides an open-source reconstruction software through MERIT (https://github.com/EMFMed/MERIT) with the BRIGID phantom dataset for Microwave Radar-based Image Quality Analysis.
 BRIQS contains functions for configuring image regions and assessing these through a number of metrics.